LabAnton/ModularAddition/README.md

-# Playing around with SLT and modular Addition
+# Playing around with SLT and modular addition